 We'll walk through the forest at dusk to a cave entrance to witness the spectacle of Oilbirds emerging, squabbling noisily before they take to the air.
 Here we'll also see Sand-coloured Nighthawks flying low over the river.

-Day 15 Fly Medellin to Santa Marta & thence to Minca
+Day 15 Fly Medellin to Villavicencio